huynguyen7/Reinforcement-Learning-Introduction/README.md

 # REINFORCEMENT-LEARNING ALGORITHMS
+Everything from scratch..
+This repo aims for understanding in ML Maths.
+Only utilizing Numpy for calculations.

 This repository contains examples for Reinforcement Learning Algorithms:
 - Single-state K-bandits (Basic Monte Carlo with sampling average):
     - Epsilon Greedy vs UCB.